elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 ## Displays

-We're also introducing a new set of display filters, designed to assist folks with color deficiency issues.
-This is a very common disability with 1 in 12 men experiencing color deficiency and some folks developing color deficiency as they age.

 Additionally, we're now shipping a grayscale filter which can help avoid distractions or alleviate screen addiction and you can now make the display much warmer when using Night Light.
 You may also notice a small redesign of Night Light settings for responsiveness.
 Finally, there should be more accurate display resolution options available.